-The entryway is where you first welcome guests and where they get a first look into your home.
-For many, it’s not an overly large space, so decorating it to maximize the space you do have is critical.
-Often, your entryway can get overrun with shoes, coats, and bags, and you need to consider this when coming up with entryway ideas that work for you and your family.
-It’s important to take a step back and think about the functionality when adding any furniture, coat racks, or decor to ensure that you’re not making the problem worse.
+Your entryway is the first area guests see when they walk into your home.
+For many, it’s not an overly large space, so decorating your entryway to maximize space is critical.
+Since this space can get overrun with shoes, coats, and bags, you need to consider design ideas that work for you and your family.
+It’s important to take a step back and think about the functionality when adding any furniture, coat racks, or decor to ensure you’re not making the problem worse.

 If you are short on space, avoid bulky furniture that can make coming in and out more difficult.
 Entryways should be where you welcome guests, so avoid any furniture or decor that will make them feel like they’re going through a maze to get inside your home.

 Entryways can often be dark, making them feel stark and uninviting.
 If you don’t have a lot of natural light coming in, you may want to consider putting in a new front door with side windows built-in.
 It’s more of an investment, but it will make a big difference.

 If that’s out of the budget, try adding lighting via a floor lamp, wall sconces if you lack floor space, or a big chandelier that gives off adequate light overhead.
 If you do have some natural light, consider a mirror on one wall to reflect that light into the rest of the space.